U.S. bans American companies from selling to Chinese phone maker ZTE

 The U.S. government’s investigation into sanctions violations by ZTE followed reports by Reuters in 2012 that the company had signed contracts to ship millions of dollars’ worth of hardware and software from some of the best known U.S. technology companies to Iran’s largest telecoms carrier.

-(To read the Reuters report that exposed the practice, click goo.gl/rvNwr6)
+(To read the Reuters report that exposed the practice, click Special Report: reut.rs/2JP2MnX)

 Reporting by Karen Freifeld in New York and Steve Stecklow in London; Editing by Jeffrey Benkoe